VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

     - Left to Right airflow balance is no longer an issue
     - Single piece ducts without splitting and fewer bends = less duct losses
     - Way more airflow than a single 5015.
+    - Minimum layer time can be much lower.
+I'm using 5 seconds conservatively on 0.2 layer height.
 * Lighter
     - Mantis tool head weighs ~290g including the carriage
     - Spec AB is ~470g.
 Spec AB with gailieo is ~375g.
 Stealthburner beta is ~410g.